 Hali has been here back in 2014, and he was extremely positive about this experience.
 This was several months before the sudden surge of popularity of Islas de Gigantes.
 You can see much nicer photos of Cabugao Gamay in Hali’s previous visit here.

 I can’t, however, discount that feeling of disappointment when our boat was preparing to dock to Cabugao Gamay.
-I thought we were visiting Antonia Island or some other island, but Hali affirmed that it was indeed Cabugao Gamay.
-It’s small and… “Ito na yun?”
+I thought we were visiting Antonia Island or some other island, but Hali affirmed that we were indeed Cabugao Gamay.
+It’s so small and… “Ito na yun?”

 It also didn’t help that there had been a typhoon during our visit in Iloilo.
 I guess it didn’t draw out the best colors of the water around the islands.
 We rushed to visit Tangke Lagoon before the waves got too rough and ended up wading around ankle-deep brackish water.